 Crimson Tide land five players from Alabama and one from Tennessee, Florida and Mississippi

 Following a professional baseball career that spanned 12 seasons, including five in in Major League Baseball, Andy Phillips returned to the University of Alabama in 2011 as an assistant coach.
-Beginning with the 2013 campaign, Phillips enters his third season and is the hitting and infield coach for the Crimson Tide baseball program.
+Beginning with the 2014 campaign, Phillips enters his fourth season and is the hitting and infield coach for the Crimson Tide, while sharing recruiting responsibilities for the program.

-Leading the Tide's hitting instruction the past two seasons, Phillips helped Taylor Dugas finish his career as the school's all-time leader in hits, doubles and triples.
+While leading the Tide's hitting instruction the past three seasons, Phillips helped Taylor Dugas finish his career as the program's all-time leader in hits, doubles and triples.
 Dugas notched his 323rd career hit against Mississippi State on May 5, 2012, to break the record Phillips held since 1999.
 Phillips also mentored Ben Moore, who hit .342 en route to Freshman All-America honors by Baseball America and an SEC All-Freshman Team selection in 2012.

 "Coaching always intrigued me, but only in an ideal situation, and that is here at Alabama," said Phillips.
 "I never wanted to get into coaching just to say I was a coach.
 There are a lot of things that I have aspired to do, but I've always had a passion for teaching and soaking in information.
 I always said that if I had the opportunity to coach here, I would do it, but it would only be here."